Suggested links

 In some cases, people may experience a loss of interest in sex altogether, which can further exacerbate mental health issues and feelings of low worth.

 Some people who experience mental health issues due to porn addiction may turn to drugs or alcohol to self-medicate.
-For this reason, people with porn addictions frequently battle substance abuse or drug addiction as well.
+For this reason, people with porn addictions frequently battle substance abuse or drug addiction.

 Can You Reverse the Effects of Porn Addiction?